 The feared flood of infringement litigation has never materialized.
 In fact, it is remarkable how few lawsuits have been brought in which copyright owners seek to hold OSPs or ISPs financially responsible for infringements committed on their networks.
 This should tell the Committee that the incentives provided by current law are working pretty well to encourage cooperation between copyright owners and service providers in the fight against piracy.
-I know that in many instances, motion picture companies and online service providers have worked together quickly, quietand effectively to nip such situations in the bud.
+I know that in many instances, motion picture companies and online service providers have worked together quickly, quietbetthe companies and comine service providers have worked together quickly, quietly and effectively to nip such situations in the bud.